 Level 2: High-Intermediate Proficiency

 Students in this level usually study for two or three semesters before achieving proficiency appropriate for academic study.
 Note-taking and test-taking practices are given at this level.
 (TOEFL 450+ PBT / 45-46 iBT or successful completion of ESL 051)

 Advanced students usually study for one or two semesters before beginning academic study.
 Eligible students participate in the Academic Challenge Program (admission by placement test) where they take one academic course for credit.
 This course is considered part of the students' full time program.
 (TOEFL 500+ PBT / 61 iBT or successful completion of ESL 052)

 ELI Academic Program

 The ELI offers three semesters of instruction each year.
-The fall and spring terms each are 14 weeks long, beginning in late August and ending in mid-May.
+The fall and spring terms each are 15 weeks long, beginning in late August and ending in mid-May.
 There is a four-week semester break from mid-December until mid-January.
-Two six-week summer sessions are offered from mid-May to mid-August at the high intermediate and advanced levels.
+Two six-week summer sessions are offered from mid-May to mid-August.
 Students should consult the academic calendar in order not to arrive before campus facilities are open.

 ELI Cultural Activities

 Students in the English Language Institute have the opportunity to share cross-cultural experiences and participate in typical American activities such as picnics, barbecues, campus musical and theatrical performances, sports events, and out-of-town trips to such places as New York City and Boston.

 Of equal importance is the rich and diversified cultural heritage international students bring to the University of Hartford community.
 Each spring, during the International Week, students broaden horizons of the community through a festival including native country exhibits, a food bazaar and international potluck dinner, and a parade in native dress.